doesburg11/MovingPreyMesa/README.md

 TODO:
 -Step agent in addition to step model in viz.
 -add average_life_span in viz
--energy as a guide for succes between Predator and Prey
+-energy as a guide for success between Predator and Prey

 Linux boot line by line: